shotakoyama/arteraro/README.md

 - nccl version: 2.7.8-1
 - gdrcopy version: 2.0
 - openmpi version: 4.0.3
-- fairseq version: v0.10.1
+- fairseq version: 0.10.1

 ### 2. install packages using `pip install requirements.txt`

 You must use SpaCy 2.3.
-Do not use SpaCy v1 or Spacy v3.
+Do not use SpaCy v1 or SpaCy v3.

 ### 3. install `fairseq`